richardeus1/DrawMeTwitchReward/README.md

   cert: fs.readFileSync('/etc/letsencrypt/live/YOURWEBPAGEPATHFORSSLCERT/fullchain.pem') //PUT THE LOCATION OF THE FULLCHAIN OF YOUR SSL

+  const REDIRECT_URI = 'https://YOURWEBPAGE.COM:3000/auth/twitch/callback'; //PUT THE ROOT OF YOUR WEBPAGE AND KEEP :3000/auth/twitch/callback

 Once you have everything setup, from terminal, go where is located server.js and run: node server.js

 The viewer will need to claim the Twitch "Draw me" reward and then in a web browser navigate to yourwebpagewhereisthisprojectlocated:3000